Design against reality.

 Part I — Design is built on an illusion.

 Design is built on an illusion.
-Not the illusion that design is neutral, or innocent, or a force for good.
+It’s not the illusion that design is neutral, or innocent, or a force for good.
 Not the comforting fiction that, because we design with human-centricity, we are the competent and kind ones—the ‘good guys’—building a better world.

 No. There’s a deeper illusion.

 It’s the illusion that the world is just there—populated by people, pressures, decisions, and consequences—and that our vocation is to tame it by constructing maps, models, matrices, frameworks, lifecycles, and curves to sort the chaos and render it intelligible.
 But in doing so, we have already made a fundamental decision about the world: that meaning does not arise from the world itself, that meaning is not encountered, but manufactured by our conceptual ordering.
-We have quietly displaced the given with the generated.
+We have quietly replaced what is given with what we generate.

 At this point, our abstract models cease to be mere tools.
-They become the locus of truth.3 They do not simply describe reality; they decide in advance what reality is permitted to be.
+They become the locus of truth.1 They do not simply describe reality; they decide in advance what reality is permitted to be.
 Our frameworks and models dictate what we see, what we measure, what is actionable, and what is dismissible.
 Reality itself—what is actually real—loses its authority.
 It becomes raw material for a higher-order ‘truth,’ for what we now believe to be truly real, as rendered by our model.
-The model becomes the arbiter; reality is demoted to substrate.
+The model becomes the judge, and reality is pushed aside.

 Abstractions crave stability.
 Once a conceptual model ‘explains reality,’ it begins to claim authority.
 Reality must now conform to the model.
 The maps, models, and frameworks harden into systems, processes, operating models, ministry models, governance structures, decision rights, metrics, and enforcement mechanisms.
 The abstraction incarnates itself in the very architecture of our organizations.